MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 <box type="info">

-This isn't necessary for `<code>` elements, markdown code fences and inline code though, which markbind automatically adds `v-pre` for.
+This isn't necessary for `<code>` elements, markdown code fences and inline code though, which MarkBind automatically adds `v-pre` for.

 However, this does not change the need for `{% raw %}{% endraw %}`.
 Meaning, you can still use variables within your code!